Doctor insights on:

 Sometimes: Although amenorrhea often signals that ovulation isn't happening, you shouldn't assume that you can't get pregnant just because you aren't having regular periods.
 If you are trying to get pregnant, and have questions about your cycle, you should see a healthcare provider.
 Similarly, if you aren't having periods and you did previously, you should get checked out! ...Read moreSee 2 more doctor answers

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can you get pregnant if you have amenorrhea?

-- Can you be pregnant and ovulate?
+- Can you have a positive ovulation test and not ovulate?

 - Can you have fertile mucus after ovulation?

 - Talk to a gynecologist online for free